spiral/docs/odm/basics.md

 }
 ```

-Now our controller code will be giving us error related to email field:
+Now our controller code will return an error related to the email field:

 ```php
 $user = new User();